 “Dude, why not?”
 Dan fidgeted in his seat, and I saw the plan unfolding in his mind.
 “They’re named after Swiss dwarves, live in mountains, and are avoiding a World War.
 Just admit we’re going to Switzerland.
 Maybe the knife can be a side quest, after we win a yodeling competition.”

 Dan then attempted to yodel.
-I had no idea what good yodeling sounded like, but if it was meant to sound like three angry cats fighting in a burlap sack, then his rendition was flawless.
+I’ve never heard real yodeling before, but if it was meant to sound like three angry cats fighting in a burlap sack, then Dan’s rendition was flawless.

 Keith interrupted the atrocity against all things music with a single toss of a die.
 “And Argore eats a rock to the face.”